 The first step of the RUNBUILD JCL executes the utility function REGISTER.
 This function registers your company name and address to ROPES.
-Edit the utility parameters with your company name and address information.
+Edit the utility parameters with your company name and address information, and it activates ROPES for four days on any CPU.
 After your company is registered, and the rest of ROPES is completely installed, you must install the ROPES security string using transaction ROIA.
 This will enable ROPES access for the CPU(s) which will be running ROPES.
+This step is also the primary tool for Disaster Recovery, so please save the member for possible future use.